Ventureaxis/ProperMusic.Documents.B2B/docs/overview/b2b-technical-overview.md

 :::

 NopCommerce is the opensource eCommerce platform that we use to host B2B, working with an ASP.NET Core framework and MS SQL Server database.
-We use plugins to add our custom code and logic to tailor B2B to the specifications given by Utopia.
+We use plugins to add our custom code and logic to tailor B2B to the specifications given by ProperMusic.
-B2B is also connected to ProperMusics dedicated API, allowing us to retrieve discounts, orders, credit limits throughout the site.
+B2B is also connected to ProperMusics dedicated API, allowing us to retrieve discounts, orders, and credit limits throughout the site.

 If you have access to the VentureAxis Azure Devops system and have successfully cloned the ProperMusicB2B repository into Visual Studio, you should see a file system similar to this: